 - Biographical background of the scholars, artists, and producers involved in the project;

-- Proper observance of U.S. visa obligations, if the project involves bringing Scandinavian citizens to the U.S.;
+- Proper observance of U.S. visa obligations, if the project involves bringing Scandinavian citizens to the U.S.; and

 - The audience to whom the event is addressed (size, composition), how it is reached (scope of mailings) and a description of publicity strategy.

-- Awards are not given towards the underwriting of book, periodical or website publication.
+- Underwriting book, periodical or website publication.

-- Awards are not given towards the production of commercial CDs or cassettes.
+- Production of commercial CDs or cassettes.

 Deadlines for receipt of proposal: